Bank accounts in Finland

 Finnish banks offer their customers a wide range of services.
 This page focuses on essential everyday banking services.
 You can get more information on other services direct from your bank.

-Banking activities in Finland are supervised by the Financial Supervisory Authority, which provides information on consumer protection.
-FINE advises customers in issues and problems related to banking.
+Banking activities in Finland are supervised by the Financial Supervisory Authority.
+The Finnish Financial Ombudsman Bureau (FINE) advises customers in problems related to banking.

-Banks Banks offering everyday services and bank codes in Finland are listed below.
+Banks operating in Finland that offer everyday services and online banking codes are listed below.

 Online banking codes are your electronic ID document, and when you use them it is equivalent to your signature.
-You can use your online banking codes to log into your online bank, but also for authentication for other service providers, including the Social Insurance Institution of Finland (Kela) and for taxation as well as for paying online purchases.
+You can use your online banking codes to log into your online bank, but also for authentication for other service providers, including Kela and the Finnish Tax Administration as well as for paying online purchases.
 Your codes are meant for use by you only, and may not be transferred to another person.
+Read more on the page Electronic identification (e-ID) in Finland.

-You get your first online banking codes when you visit your bank branch in person.
+You can get bank codes by signing an agreement with your bank.
+Contact your bank for more information.
+To get online banking codes, you need to visit your bank branch in person.
 You need an ID document for authentication.

 You can make payments denominated in euros in the same way and for the same price both in Finland and other SEPA countries, if the payment is made in euros.
 As well as the euro area countries, the Single Euro Payments Area (SEPA) includes the other EU and EEA countries, Switzerland and Great Britain.
 Enter the payee’s account number in IBAN format, then your bank will recognise the payment as a SEPA payment.